DEGIRO vs Saxo Bank

 DEGIRO — manual only

-• No fractional shares, so you must buy whole ETF units.
+• No fractional shares, so purchases must be in whole ETF units — small leftovers stay as idle cash.

-• If you miss a month, you miss that contribution.
+• If you miss a month, that contribution is lost.
 No automation to catch you.

 Saxo Bank — AutoInvest

-• Set amount, frequency, and target ETFs — Saxo executes automatically.
+• AutoInvest allows scheduled recurring purchases into selected ETFs — set amount, frequency, and target holdings, and Saxo executes automatically.

-• Reduces execution friction and month-to-month behavioural drift.
+• Removes execution friction and monthly behavioural drift entirely.

 Cash interest and managed portfolios

-Two areas where Saxo Bank offers real value that DEGIRO simply does not — and where the cost difference can narrow meaningfully.
+Two areas where Saxo Bank offers real value that DEGIRO simply does not — though both require a careful read of current terms before you rely on them.

 Interest on uninvested cash

 DEGIRO: pays nothing on cash held in your account.
-Uninvested euros earn nothing.
-If you park a buffer while deploying capital gradually, that cash is idle.
+Uninvested euros earn zero.
+If you hold a cash buffer while deploying capital gradually, that money is idle.

 Managed portfolios (SaxoSelect)

 DEGIRO: execution-only.
 No robo-advisor, no managed option.
-You pick ETFs, place trades, rebalance manually.
+You pick ETFs, place trades, and rebalance manually.

 Saxo Bank (SaxoSelect): choose a risk profile and strategy — sustainable ETFs, factor-based, global core — and Saxo manages allocation and rebalancing.
-Annual management fees apply on top of platform costs.
-Verify current pricing on Saxo’s site as fees vary by strategy.
+Annual management fees apply on top of standard platform costs.
+This is a premium offering, not a cheap robo-advisor; compare total cost against dedicated platforms like Scalable Capital if managed investing is your primary goal.

 ETF range and product selection

 For a standard UCITS ETF portfolio — VWCE, IWDA, CSPX — both brokers cover you.
-The gap widens when you need niche ETFs, individual bonds, or derivatives.
+The gap opens when you need niche ETFs, individual bonds, or instruments beyond standard index trackers.

 DEGIRO